Chairman and CEO Gary Kaplan, MD, FACP, FACMPE, FACPE

 - Virginia Mason received the 2016 America’s 100 Best Hospitals Award™ from Healthgrades.
 Virginia Mason ranks among the top 2 percent of more than 4,500 hospitals evaluated nationwide for its consistent, year-over-year superior clinical performance across a broad spectrum of care as measured by Healthgrades.

-- For the 10th consecutive year, The Leapfrog Group named Virginia Mason one of the Top Hospitals in the United States.
-Virginia Mason is the only hospital in Washington state to receive the 2015 Top Hospital award.
+- For the 11th consecutive year, The Leapfrog Group named Virginia Mason one of the Top Hospitals in the United States in 2016.
+Virginia Mason is the only hospital in Washington state to receive the Top Hospital award.
 Also, it is the only hospital in the nation named a Top Hospital every year since the recognition program began in 2006.

 - Virginia Mason was named one of the “Most Wired” health systems in the nation in 2016 for the fifth consecutive year by Hospitals & Health Networks magazine, the publication of the American Hospital Association.